Rajbin-BK/vm-allocation-ga/README.md

 Contributing
 Contributions are welcome!
 Please follow these steps:

--Fork the repository.
+- Fork the repository.
--Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
--Commit your changes (git commit -m 'Add some feature').
+- Commit your changes (git commit -m 'Add some feature').
--Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).
--Open a Pull Request.
+- Open a Pull Request.

 ### License